coffebar/neovim-project/README.md

 - Open a ticket if you want integration with another plugin, or if you want to request a new feature.
 - If you encounter bugs please open an issue.
 - Pull requests are welcome.
+Follow the Conventional Commits specification for commit naming.